 The little microbes can also attach to invaders.
 This prevents toxins from moving deeper into the body and removes them in the feces

 3 – Your Dog’s Microbiome Feeds Your Dog

 The microbes in your dog’s microbiome aren’t parasites … they’re not like worms that steal nutrients from your dog, In fact, the opposite is true!

-The friendly bacteria in your dog’s gut microbiome produce special proteins called enzymes that help your dog digest and use his food.
+The friendly bacteria in your dog’s gut microbiome produce special proteins called enzymes.
+These help your dog digest and use his food.
 If those friendly bacteria aren’t around, your dog won’t get the nutrition he needs from his meals.
-Once digested, the bacteria help transport the nutrients across the intestinal wall and into your dog’s bloodstream, where they are used to build his body, support his cells and give him energy.

-The little microbes in the microbiome also produce short chain fatty acids by fermenting fiber in your dog’s colon.
-These critical fats help your dog absorb important minerals, including calcium, magnesium and iron.
+These microbes also produce short-chain fatty acids by fermenting fiber in your dog’s colon.
+These critical fats help to absorb important minerals, including calcium, magnesium, and iron.

 4 – Affects Your Dog’s Mood

 Does your dog think with his stomach?
 That’s a good thing!